Mt. Charleston Wilderness Area

 Habitat Type

-The wilderness area contains 18,000 acres of Bristlecone pine, the most extensive stand of these ancient trees in the intermountain region.
-These trees are among the oldest living organisms in the world.
+The wilderness area contains 18,000 acres of Bristlecone pine, the most extensive stand of these ancient trees in the Intermountain region.
+These trees are among the oldest living organisms in the world, and at least one in the wilderness area is over 3,000 years old. |

 Wildlife

-The same elevation zones that provide conditions suitable for different species of vegetation also provide conditions that area suitable for different species of animals.
-At low elevation, species typical of the desert (for example, white-tailed antelope squirrel, jackrabbit, kit fox) are common.
+The diversity of elevations that provide conditions suitable for different species of vegetation also provide conditions that area suitable for different species of animals.
+At low elevation, species typical of the desert (for example, white-tailed antelope squirrel, black-tailed jackrabbit, kit fox) are common.
 At middle elevations, other species exist (for example, Palmer's chipmunk, mule deer).
 At higher elevations, others occur (for example, golden mantle ground squirrel).
-Conditions are too harsh at the highest elevations from most species, but Rock Wrens, and Ravens can be found there.
+Conditions are too harsh at the highest elevations from most species, but Rock Wrens and Common Ravens can be found there. |

 Archaeology